jf-godbout/jf-godbout.github.io/_pages/team.md

 **Aarash Feizi**

 Aarash Feizi is a Ph.D. candidate at McGill University and the Mila AI Institute, under the co-supervision of Professors Reihaneh Rabbany and Adriana Romero-Soriano.
 His research is centered on leveraging machine learning for social good, with a focus on exploring multi-modal large language models (MLLMs) as fair evaluators, extending self-supervised methods to practical applications, and assessing the impact of AI-generated misinformation on social media platforms.

-**Andreea Musulan**

-[Andreea Musulan](https://amusulan.github.io/) is a PhD candidate at the University of Toronto working in the field of computational social science.
-In her thesis, she researches the dynamics of online communication from a political perspective, and is highly interested in understanding how and why actors use digital tools to interact with the world around them.
-While her academic experience is full of NLP and ML applications to answer real world problems, she has also gained industry experience working with a cryptocurrency investment company.
-She is passionate about learning new skills and developing tools meant to positively influence society.
-In September 2024, she will begin a two-year IVADO postdoc under my supervision.

 **Bijean Ghafouri**